usc-isi-i2/t2wml/tutorial/readme.md

 The `annotated_spreadsheets` folder contain all the examples annotated with headers to automate the creation of the yaml files.

-The `yaml_annotated` folder contains the solutions for the examples in the `annotated_spreadsheets` folder
+The `annotated_yaml` folder contains the solutions for the examples in the `annotated_spreadsheets` folder

 ## Examples overview